-The daily program will include classes taught by MU faculty and many hands-on activities to apply newly acquired knowledge.
-Current MU students will mentor participants and discuss college majors, as well as technology career options.
+The daily programs will include classes taught by MU faculty and many hands-on activities to apply newly acquired knowledge.
+Current MU students and alumni will mentor participants and discuss college majors, as well as technology career options.

 The sessions will take place at Marymount’s Main Campus and Ballston Campus in suburban Arlington, Virginia, with easy access by road or Metro.
 Free MU shuttles provide service between the Ballston Metro Station (Orange line) and Main Campus.
-Optional housing for high school students is available in residence halls on Main Campus, under close supervision of MU’s residence life staff and students.
+Housing for the residential camps is available to high school students.
+Students will stay in residence halls on our Main Campus, under close supervision of MU’s residence life staff and students.